lucastu/Dashboard-python-can/Dashboard/readme.md

 Handle the brightness control
 Handle the power control
 ### Generale
-lower the voltage of the 12V input of ignition
+lower the voltage of the 12V input of ignition signal

 ### Parsing State